 In the land of Ryoza, the neighboring provinces of Shin-Ou and Tai-Kou have been at peace.
 Queen Shinou is the ruler of Ryoza and her greatest general, Grand Duke Taikou, defends the kingdom with his army of powerful war-lizards known as the "Touda."
 Although the two regions have enjoyed a long-standing alliance, mounting tensions threaten to spark a fierce civil war.
-Within Ake, a village in Tai-Kou tasked with raising the Grand Duke’s army, lives Erin, a bright girl who spends her days watching the work of her mother Soyon, the village’s head Touda doctor.
-But while under Soyon’s care, the Grand Duke's strongest Touda, known as the Kiba, dies.
-The peace that Erin and her mother had been enjoying vanishes as Soyon is arrested and sentenced to death.
+Within Ake, a village in Tai-Kou tasked with raising the Grand Duke's army, lives Erin, a bright girl who spends her days watching the work of her mother Soyon, the village's head Touda doctor.
+But while under Soyon's care, a disastrous incident befalls the Grand Duke's strongest Touda, and the peace that Erin and her mother had been enjoying vanishes as Soyon is punished severely.
 In a desperate attempt to save her mother, Erin ends up falling in a river and is swept towards Shin-Ou.
 Unable to return home, Erin must learn to lead a new life with completely different people, all while hunting for the truth of both beasts and humanity itself, with tensions between the two regions constantly escalating.
 [Written by MAL Rewrite]

 TV - Jan 10, 2009

-East Tokyo United, ETU, has been struggling in Japan's top football league for a few years.
+East Tokyo United (ETU) has been struggling in Japan's top soccer league for the past few years.
 It has taken everything they have just to avoid relegation.
-To make matters even worse, the fans are starting to abandon the team.
-In an effort to improve their performance, ETU has hired a new coach, the slightly eccentric Tatsumi Takeshi.
-Tatsumi, who was considered a great football player when he was younger, abandoned the team years before but has proven himself as the manager of one of England's lower division amateur teams.
-The task won't be easy, the teams East Tokyo United is pitted against have bigger budgets and better players.
-However, Tatsumi is an expert at Giant Killing.
+To make matters even worse, the team has lost five matches in a row, leading to abysmal team morale.
+Even the fans are beginning to abandon them, and rumors hint that the home ground municipality is going to withdraw their support.
+With countless coaches fired and poor financial choices in hiring players, it is a downward spiral for ETU.
+The board of directors, under pressure from general manager Kousei Gotou, takes a gamble and hires a new coach—the slightly eccentric Takeshi Tatsumi.
+Though considered a great soccer player when he was younger, Tatsumi abandoned ETU years ago.
+However, since then, he has proven himself successful as the manager of one of England's lower division amateur teams.
+Tatsumi's task won't be easy; ETU fans call him a traitor, and the team is pitted against others with larger budgets and better players.
+Yet even the underdog can take down a goliath, and Tatsumi claims he is an expert at giant killing.
+[Written by MAL Rewrite]

 TV - Apr 4, 2010